busyapedao/zksafebox-contract/README.md

 <li>If the project fail or be hacked, is my safebox safe?
 <p>Yes, the safebox is in the contract, and the contract has no owner, it's running forever and no one can modify it.</p>

+<li>How long did zkSafebox developed?
+<p>Since 2022-5-4, we built zkPayroll for BNB Hackthon <https://dorahacks.io/buidl/2790>.
+<br>Then 2022-5-23, we split zkPay from zkPayroll, rebuild as zkSafebox, for ETH Hackthon <https://gitcoin.co/issue/28870>.
+<br>Future, zkSafebox will lanuch stand-alone.</p>

 <li>What is the product design base on?
 <p>Stay simple, stay protocol.